-Wilma Burgess is an underrated artist who rose to fame during the late 1960s.
-She experienced her first taste of success after joining the Decca roster of artists, which afforded her the opportunity to work with Nashville producer Owen Bradley.
-As was the case with Patsy Cline, Burgess' voice was perfect for sentimental ballads, and Bradley cultivated her artistry in order to fill the void left by Cline's untimely death.
+Wilma Burgess was a vocalist who became popular during the late 1960s, after joining the Decca group of artists in Nashville.
+Producer Owen Bradley noted that her style was similar to Patsy Cline; as such, Bradley cultivated her artistry to fill the void left by Cline's untimely death.
 Burgess enjoyed 15 chart hits, including two that reached Top 10 Country, before she retired from recording.

-Wilma Burgess made 115 masters in roughly 35 sessions that took place between 1962 and 1981, and this performance count includes three Decca recordings that remain unissued.
-As with other artist discographies found on this website, Burgess' masters are cataloged and cross-referenced with issues by date and format.
-Indexes of songs, composers and session personnel are also available.
-A handful of Burgess radio transcription performances have also been issued on CD, and are thus included on the Recording Sessions page of this discography.
+Wilma Burgess recorded 115 masters in roughly 38 sessions that took place between 1962 and 1981, which includes three Decca masters that remain unissued to date.
+As with other artist discographies found on this website, Burgess' masters are catalogued and cross-referenced with issues by date and format.
+Indexes of songs, composers and session personnel are available.
+Some radio transcription performances of Burgess have been issued on CD, and are therefore included in the Studio Sessions page of this discography, alongside her master recordings.

 This discography was generated using BRIAN, Steve Albin's software application for the creation of discographies.